Miai

 "matchmaking" (見合い, Miai), or (お見合い, omiai) as it is properly known in Japan with the honorific prefix o-, is a Japanese traditional custom which relates closely to Western matchmaking, in which a woman and a man are introduced to each other to consider the possibility of marriage.
 The term omiai is sometimes mistranslated as an "arranged marriage" but it can be described as a meeting opportunity with more serious considerations for the future as a process of courtship.
-According to the National Institute of Population and Social Security Research, in 2005 it was estimated that around 6.2% of marriages in Japan are arranged via omiai.
+According to the National Institute of Population and Social Security Research, in 2005 it was estimated that around 6.2% of marriages in Japan were arranged via omiai.